February 26, 2021

 The frozen ground allows us to use heavy machinery like forestry mowers to do a mass clearing of invasive plants, which contribute to the declining health of trees and erosion issues along the Maple Ridge Trail at Williams Park.

-“Williams Park is home to one of the most diverse ecosystems in Brownsburg,” said Natural Resources Manager Greg Dickenson.
+“Williams Park is home to one of the most diverse ecosystems in Brownsburg,” said Natural Resources Manager Joseph Sakhong.
 “In addition to the creek that runs through the park and wildlife that lives within the woods, our park offers a wide variety of plant species, some native to Indiana and some brought in from elsewhere.”

 While most invasive plant removal has been done by hand this year with volunteers through Weed Wrangle events in partnership with Southern Indiana Cooperative Invasive Management and Hendricks County Invasive Management Cooperative, some larger plants had to be “forestry mowed” as well.